marconneves/terraform-provider-coolify/docs/resources/database.md

 In addition to all the arguments above, the following attributes are exported.

 * `id` -
-  The ID of the destination.
+  The ID of the application.

 The `status` block supports:
 * `host` -